Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Introduction

-The mathematical modelling and analysis of traffic flow dynamics has a considerable history (see, \eg \cite{Helbing2001,Nagatani2002,Orosz2010} for reviews).
-Macroscopic traffic models use partial differential equations, such as Burger's equation \cite{Nagatani2002}, for modelling the flow.
-They model the density of cars as a continuous quantity to formulate directly macroscopic equations for density and flux along the road.
-In contrast, microscopic particle models for the cars (deterministic \cite{Bando1995} or stochastic \cite{Kanai2009,Shigaki2011}) can be used to describe the behaviour of individual cars or drivers.
-An advantage of microscopic models is that parameters can be assigned directly to the individual drivers' behavior (for example, aggressiveness, inertia or reaction delay) such that these parameters' influence and the trajectories of individual cars can be investigated.
-Another use of microscopic models is to test the effect of new devices for individual cars, for example, cruise control, on the overall traffic prior to their implementation in real traffic.
+The mathematical modeling and analysis of traffic flow dynamics has a considerable history (see, \eg \cite{Helbing2001,Nagatani2002,Orosz2010} for reviews).
+Macroscopic traffic models use partial differential equations, such as Burger's equation \cite{Nagatani2002}, for modeling the flow.
+They model the density of cars as a continuous quantity to directly formulate macroscopic equations for density and flux along the road.
+In contrast, microscopic particle models (deterministic \cite{Bando1995} or stochastic \cite{Kanai2009,Shigaki2011}) can be used to describe the behavior of individual cars or drivers.
+An advantage of microscopic models is that parameters can be assigned directly to the individual drivers' behavior (for example, aggressiveness, inertia, or reaction delay) such that these parameters' influence and the trajectories of individual cars can be investigated.
+Another use of microscopic models is to test the effects of new devices for individual cars, for example, cruise control, on the overall traffic prior to their implementation in real traffic.
 In this paper we use the optimal velocity model \cite{Bando1995} as an example of an underlying microscopic model.
 The optimal velocity model results in a set of coupled ordinary differential equations, but despite its simplicity it can reproduce the phenomenon of phantom traffic jams.
-An advantage of choosing the optimal velocity model is that we have guidance from the results of direct bifurcation analysis of the full microscopic system when only a few cars are involved \cite{Gasser2004,Orosz2005} as well as from perturbation analysis based on discrete modified Korteweg-de-Vries equation \cite{Gaididei2009}.
+An advantage of choosing the optimal velocity model is that we have guidance from the results of direct bifurcation analysis of the full microscopic system when only a few cars are involved \cite{Gasser2004,Orosz2005} as well as from perturbation analysis based on the discrete modified Korteweg--de Vries equation \cite{Gaididei2009}.
 Direct bifurcation analysis of the microscopic system becomes infeasible when the number of cars gets large.
 Furthermore, it is difficult to analyze macroscopic quantities for which typically no equations are explicitly given such as the mean and standard deviation of headways or densities of cars.
 In Section \ref{sec:eqfree} we show how this difficulty can be tackled by using equation-free methods for the bifurcation analysis on a macroscopic level.

-In Section \ref{sec:discussion} we summarize the obtained results and give an outlook on open problems.
+In Section \ref{sec:discussion} we summarize the obtained results and give an overview of open problems.